 The blend of black (darkness) with white (clarity) is the second most powerful opposition, creating stagnation and giving birth to the ”motionless” gray (equivalent to green).

 Momo (1973), the tale for grown-ups, by Michael Ende [1929 – 1995] is not irrelevant.
-Also known as The Gray Gentlemen, the story describes in the best way, the colour of its period, but mostly, of the people itself, as opposed to the purity and pristine look of a little girl (Momo), as it struggles to win the lost time back.
-Please, allow me to associate it to The Trial (1914; Edition: 1925) of Franz Kafka [1883 – 1924], where the characteristics of the gray colour, reflected in both the atmosphere and the inertia of the (anti)hero, expressing a reasonable contrast, when compared to the stubbornness of the little girl Momo.
+Also known as The Gray Gentlemen, the story describes in the best way, the colour of its period, but mostly, of people itself, as opposed to the purity and pristine look of a little girl (Momo), as it struggles to win the lost time back.
+Please, allow me to associate it to The Trial (1914; Edition: 1925) of Franz Kafka [1883 – 1924], where the characteristics of gray colour, reflected in both the atmosphere and the inertia of the (anti)hero, expressing a reasonable contrast, when compared to the stubbornness of the little girl Momo.

-Kandinsky, in this book, gives the same weight to the form (shape) as he does to the color, expanding the concept to a social level.
-He compares the spiritual life of humanity to a pyramid; the artist has a mission to lead others to the pinnacle with his work.
+Kandinsky, in that book, gives the same importance to form (shape) as he does to color, expanding the concept to a social level.
+He compares the spiritual life of humanity to a pyramid; the artist has a mission to lead others to the pinnacle with one’s work.
 The top of the pyramid is those few, great artists.
 It is, in other words, a spiritual pyramid, gradually advancing and ascending, even if sometimes it seems immobile.
 During periods of decline, the soul sinks to the bottom of the pyramid; that is the time when humanity seeks only superficial success, ignoring spiritual forces.